rickardlindberg/rliterate/rliterate.markdown

 After coming up with a document model, I implement a GUI that would allow editing such documents.
 This GUI had to be first class as it would be the primary way to read and author documents.

 At a certain point I had all the functionality in place for doing literate programming.
-Then I imported all the code into an RLiterate document and started extracring pieces and adding prose to explain the program.
+Then I imported all the code into an RLiterate document (previously it was written as a single Python file) and started extracting pieces and adding prose to explain the program.
 As I went along I noticed features I was lacking.

 ### Why literate programming?

 To me, the most central idea in literate programming is that we should write programs for other humans.
 Only secondary for the machine.
 I find code easier to understand if I can understand it in isolated pieces.
 One example where it is difficult to isolate a piece without literate programming is test code.
 Usually the test code is located in one file, and the implementation in another.
 To fully understand the piece it is useful to both read the tests and the implementation.
 To do this we have to find this related information in two unrelated files.
 I wrote about this problem in 2003 in [Related things are not kept together](http://rickardlindberg.me/writing/reflections-on-programming/2013-02-24-related-things-are-not-kept-together/).
 Literate programming allows us to present the test and the implementation in the same place, yet have the different pieces written to different files.
 The compiler might require that they are in separate files, but with literate programming, we care first about the other human that will read our code, and only second about the compiler.

 Another argument for literate programming is to express the "why".
 Why is this code here?
 Timothy Daly talks about it in his talk [Literate Programming in the Large](https://www.youtube.com/watch?v=Av0PQDVTP4A).
-He also argues that programmers must "change the mindset from wring a program to writing a book".
+He also argues that programmers must change the mindset from wring a program to writing a book.
 Some more can be read here: http://axiom-developer.org/axiom-website/litprog.html.

+Some more resources about literate programming:

 * https://www.youtube.com/watch?v=5V1ynVyud4M
   "Eve" by Chris Granger